Plant Schedules: Getting Started

 You can place a Plant Schedule in Model Space or Paper Space.
 If you place it in Model Space with the rest of the site drawing, it will be scaled automatically for the scale you are using for your planting design.
 If you place the schedule in Paper Space on a sheet layout, it will automatically be at 1:1 scale, or no scale.

-To view several different styles of Plant Schedule, based on the options described on this page, see our Plant Schedules: Examples documentation.
+To view several different styles of Plant Schedule, based on the options described in this article, see our Plant Schedules: Examples documentation.

 You can create a Plant Schedule that is limited to plants in a specific area of your drawing such as:

 To limit your schedule in this way, you can simply create separate Work Areas in your drawing.
-For more information, see our Limiting the Plant Schedule Using Work Areas documentation page.
+For more information, see our Limiting the Plant Schedule Using Work Areas documentation.

 Once you've configured the settings for your Plant Schedule, you can apply those settings as the default in the active Preference Set using the Planting Preferences.
 You can also create additional Preference Sets and apply new default settings to each one.
 Find out how >